Piñon Hills, California

 Piñon Hills (from piñón, Spanish for 'pine nut') is a census-designated place in San Bernardino County, California, near the Los Angeles County line.
 It is located along Pearblossom Highway, 28 miles east of Palmdale, and 15 miles west of the Cajon Pass where Pearblossom Highway meets Interstate 15.
 The town lies within 25 miles of Hesperia and Victorville.
 Piñon Hills is in a tri-community that consists of Piñon Hills, Phelan, and Wrightwood.
 The elevation is 4173 ft.
-The population was 7,272 at the 2010 census.
+The population was 7,258 at the 2020 census.

 Corporations and buildings

 Piñon Hills currently has only one elementary school, Piñon Hills Elementary, which is part of the Snowline Joint Unified School District.
 Middle school age students attend Piñon Mesa Middle School, and high school age students attend Serrano High School, both located in Phelan.
 There are alternative education options for students from kindergarten to senior year within the district: Snowline Virtual School, Heritage School, Eagle Summit Community Day School, and Chaparral Continuation High School.

-Piñon Hills has one Fire Station in its community.

 The ZIP Code is 92372, and the community is inside area codes 442 and 760.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 32.1 square miles (83.2 km^{2}), 99.99% of it land, and 0.01% of it water.

+The Puma Canyon Ecological Reserve (PCER) consists of over 350 acres in Pinon Hills.
+The reserve is open to the public and it is enjoyed by hikers and horseback riders alike.
+These communities include; Pinyon-Juniper, Joshua Tree, Desert Wash, Desert Scrub, and Mixed Chaparral (a threatened plant community type).
+The Reserve is home to abundant and dense woodlands of the state candidate species, the Western Joshua tree.

 Demographics

+Piñon Hills first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Piñon Hills had a population of 7,272.
+The 2020 United States census reported that Piñon Hills had a population of 7,258.
 The population density was 226.0 PD/sqmi.
-The racial makeup of Piñon Hills was 5,966 (82.0%) White (70.3% Non-Hispanic White), 58 (0.8%) African American, 65 (0.9%) Native American, 189 (2.6%) Asian, 4 (0.1%) Pacific Islander, 659 (9.1%) from other races, and 331 (4.6%) from two or more races.
-Hispanic or Latino of any race were 1,738 persons (23.9%).
+The racial makeup of Piñon Hills was 67.0% White, 0.6% African American, 1.1% Native American, 4.9% Asian, 0.0% Pacific Islander, 15.4% from other races, and 11.0% from two or more races.
+Hispanic or Latino of any race were 29.4% of the population.

-The Census reported that 7,271 people (100% of the population) lived in households, 1 (0%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The census reported that 99.8% of the population lived in households, 0.2% lived in non-institutionalized group quarters, and no one was institutionalized.

-There were 2,566 households, out of which 880 (34.3%) had children under the age of 18 living in them, 1,518 (59.2%) were opposite-sex married couples living together, 244 (9.5%) had a female householder with no husband present, 151 (5.9%) had a male householder with no wife present.
-There were 135 (5.3%) unmarried opposite-sex partnerships, and 15 (0.6%) same-sex married couples or partnerships.
-526 households (20.5%) were made up of individuals, and 189 (7.4%) had someone living alone who was 65 years of age or older.
-The average household size was 2.83.
-There were 1,913 families (74.6% of all households); the average family size was 3.27.
+There were 2,624 households, out of which 28.7% included children under the age of 18, 52.2% were married-couple households, 6.3% were cohabiting couple households, 20.3% had a female householder with no partner present, and 21.2% had a male householder with no partner present.
+22.0% of households were one person, and 10.0% were one person aged 65 or older.
+The average household size was 2.76.
+There were 1,865 families (71.1% of all households).